The cornerstone of Civic Online Reasoning

 When we released the findings of our assessment research in November 2016, it attracted significant attention by major media outlets including the Wall Street Journal, NPR, the BBC, TIME magazine, and the New York Times.
 There was also a flurry of requests for curriculum to address this problem.

 The research done with professional fact checkers provided the theoretical foundation for the development of our Civic Online Reasoning curriculum.
-This work is part of MediaWise, a collaboration with the Poynter Institute and the Local Media Association that is funded by Google.org.
+This work was supported by Google.org.
 The curriculum includes 30 free lessons and is accompanied by short videos for teachers.

 The COR curriculum is designed to help educators teach students the methods that fact checkers use to evaluate the trustworthiness of online sources.
 The lessons and assessments that make up the curriculum provide students with opportunities to apply fact checkers’ questions to real-world examples.